 Overview

-Investing in civil legal aid also avoids higher costs later.
+Civil legal aid is a wise investment for Wisconsin: for every $1 invested, Wisconsin’s civil legal aid providers obtain more than $8 for their low-income clients in the form of child support, security deposits, jobs obtained, and more.
+Investing in civil legal aid avoids higher costs later.
 It means fewer emergency room visits, shelter stays, and police calls for domestic abuse victims.
 It means increased child support payments that reduce the need for public benefits.
 Removing barriers to employment increases job readiness and reduces unemployment claims, leading to higher tax revenue and greater self-sufficiency.
 Children in safe, stable families and homes can focus on learning.

 Public funding from federal, state, and local governments has a key role to play in helping to remove barriers to access to justice and reinforces the private investments made by Wisconsin attorneys, local foundations, and individuals.
 At the federal level, funding for the Legal Services Corporation (LSC) provides the largest single source of funding for civil legal aid programs in Wisconsin.
-It allows our two Wisconsin LSC grantees to serve over 10,000 low-income clients each year.
+It allows our two Wisconsin LSC grantees, Legal Action and Judicare, to serve over 10,000 low-income clients each year.
 Other federal agencies that provide key sources of funding for civil legal aid include the Justice Department, HUD, and the VA.
 Together, these funds help eligible individuals and families solve civil legal problems that help them stabilize their families, maintain safe housing, and get and keep gainful employment.

-In the last three biennial state budgets, the Wisconsin legislature has allocated $1 million in Temporary Assistance to Needy Families (TANF) funds for legal services to TANF-eligible survivors of domestic violence and sexual abuse.
+In the last five biennial state budgets, the Wisconsin legislature has allocated $1 million in Temporary Assistance to Needy Families (TANF) funds for legal services to TANF-eligible survivors of domestic violence and sexual abuse.
 Those funds allowed 853 crime victims in 56 counties to receive the legal help they needed in 2017-2019.
-Civil legal aid is a wise investment for Wisconsin: for every $1 invested, Wisconsin’s civil legal aid providers obtain $10 for their low-income clients in the form of child support, security deposits, jobs obtained, and more.
+In March of 2022, Governor Tony Evers announced a one-time grant of $8 million from federal coronavirus relief funds to help address the massive increase in unmet civil legal needs of Wisconsin residents resulting from the pandemic.
+However, civil legal needs continue to outpace available funding, and too many eligible people must be turned away due to a lack of funding and resources from Wisconsin’s civil legal aid providers.
+Estimates from Legal Action and Judicare indicate that between 50-75% of all eligible applicants for civil legal aid are declined due to a lack of funding and resources.

 Our Role